vllm-project/vllm/docs/source/getting_started/installation.rst

 .. note::

     This will uninstall existing PyTorch, and install the version required by vLLM.
-If you want to use an existing PyTorch installation, please execute ``python use_existing_torch.py`` before running ``pip install -e .``.
-This command will remove all the PyTorch versions in the requirements files, so that the existing PyTorch installation will be used.
-For example, a common use case is to build vLLM with PyTorch nightly:
+If you want to use an existing PyTorch installation (e.g. build vLLM with PyTorch nightly), there need to be some changes:

     .. code-block:: console